gromnitsky/hackernews2nntp/README.md

 * Supports only UTF-8 locale.
 * Don't follow 'parent' property, e.g. if it gets a comment, it tries to download all its 'kids', but ignores the 'parent'.
-* `hackernews2nntp-get` can eat all your RAM if you're not using `--nokids` option.
+* `hackernews2nntp-get` can pause node 0.10.x process if you're not using `--nokids` option.
-* No throttling of any kind (not counting node's internal `agent.maxSockets`).
-* `src/crawler.coffee` is especially ugly.
+* `src/crawler2.coffee` is too long.

 ## See Also